Plumbing Leak Detection for Coral Gables, FL Homes

 Supply lines run under the concrete slab in many Coral Gables homes, and a pinhole there leaks straight into the foundation.
 Acoustic and thermal locating pinpoints it so only a small area is opened.

 - Call or schedule online.
-Book your leak detection in Coral Gables online or by phone and pick a 2-hour window.
-We confirm in under five minutes with the assigned tech's name and photo.
+Pick a 2-hour window for leak detection in Coral Gables, by phone or online.
+Within five minutes you get a confirmation carrying the assigned tech's name and photo.

-- On-site diagnosis.
-On arrival we diagnose the leak detection on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+- Diagnosis at your door.
+The tech diagnoses your leak detection at the house — free on most repairs, $39 for minor service calls and waived if you proceed — and walks you through the issue and the fix before starting.

-- Same-visit fix.
-Most leak detection work finishes the same visit: our trucks carry the common valves, fittings, water heater parts, and fixtures, so a second trip is rare.
+- Fixed in one visit.
+Most leak detection work finishes the same visit: our trucks carry the common valves, fittings, cartridges, and fixtures, so a second trip is rare.

-Leak detection in Coral Gables is priced from $99, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+From $99 is where leak detection starts in Coral Gables, always as a written flat rate before any work — no hourly creep, no after-the-fact add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing leak detection cost in Coral Gables?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Coral Gables homeowners choose us for leak detection because we're genuinely local to Miami-Dade County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Florida's tropical climate.
+We earn Coral Gables's leak detection work the plain way: genuinely local to Miami-Dade County, family-owned since 1974, CSLB-licensed (#1098234), bonded and insured — salaried technicians (never commissioned), flat-rate quotes in writing good for 30 days, and workmanship guaranteed for 10 years, with parts chosen to last in Florida's tropical climate.
 Looking for a leak detection company in Coral Gables, FL?
 That's exactly what we are — local, licensed, and accountable to Miami-Dade County.

 We quote leak detection on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate leak detection quote is written and good for 30 days.